Vastagon/online-chess/README.md

 Runs react-scripts start

 ### `heroku git:remote -a vastagon-online-chess`
+Run after heroku login to connect to proper heroku app

+### `git add heroku main`
-Run after heroku login to create a new build and serve it for heroku
+Create a new build and serve it for heroku using their CLI